 Please take a moment to review the following safety tips to help ensure our children arrive to and from school safely each day:

 What if a bus breaks down?
 Do not drive to pick up your child.
 A bus will be sent.Why does the bus company try to avoid bus stops in cul-de-sacs?
 Except for special education circumstances, buses are generally not routed into a cul-de-sac.
-Cul-de-sac stops are considered unwise, because cul-de-sac stops create blind spots often causing students to enter or exit in a danger zone around the bus (at a corner stop or street curb stop, they enter/ exit outside the danger zone).
+Cul-de-sac stops are considered unwise because cul-de-sac stops create blind spots often causing students to enter or exit in a danger zone around the bus (at a corner stop or street curb stop, they enter/ exit outside the danger zone).
 Different styles, sizes of buses and sizes of cul-de-sacs make maneuvering difficult.
 In addition, parked cars and other obstacles create road hazards that may not be seen until entering the cul-de-sac and backing up a bus is dangerous.What if I have a concern about a bus driver?
-If you have a concern about the bus driver, contact Student Transportation of AmericaColleen McAndrew firstname.lastname@example.org or PR Transportation Coordinator Kimberly Charney email@example.com.Can I get on the bus to talk to the driver?
-Due to safety and efficiency reasons this is strongly discouraged.
+If you have a concern about the bus driver, contact Student Transportation of AmericaColleen McAndrew email@example.com or PR Transportation Coordinator Kimberly Charney firstname.lastname@example.org.Can I get on the bus to talk to the driver?
+Due to safety and efficiency reasons, this is strongly discouraged.
 Parents are not permitted by Pennsylvania State Law to get on a school bus after being forbidden to do so by a bus driver or school principal.
 Violation of this law is a Class 1 misdemeanor.Can a child be suspended from riding the bus?
 Yes, transportation is a privilege, not a right.
 Discipline is handled by the school principal.Can my child be required to sit in a designated school bus seat?
 Yes, students can be assigned to a seat.
 This is a practice used by many school districts to control behavior or maximize utilization of bus capacity.Why don't buses have seat belts?
-Buses are constructed for safe transportation of children.
+Buses are constructed for the safe transportation of children.
 The seating is compartmentalized and padded to provide a seated child with a safe area in the event of an impact.
-The height of the vehicle places the seating above impact zones providing extra safety for the riders.There is no room for my child to stand at the bus top, is it legal for cars to park on at bus stop?
+The height of the vehicle places the seating above impact zones providing extra safety for the riders.There is no room for my child to stand at the bus stop, is it legal for cars to park on at a bus stop?
 Cars should not park in the area where children can stand.
 The Pennsylvania Vehicle Code addresses vehicles parking near an intersection with a stop sign or other traffic signal.

 Get to the school bus stop ten minutes early, so you won't have to run across the road to catch the bus.